 - Gambling and lottery winnings on Schedule T

 If my PATH doesn't accept the income you try to provide, you'll need to file a paper return or use a different website to file your state taxes.

 Although they're not run by individual states, two websites also offer free state returns if you meet certain income requirements.
 United Way offers MyFreeTaxes.com for state returns, as does Credit Karma.

 Other Filing Options

 Many tax preparation software packages include free state returns.
 You may have to pay to prepare your federal return, but your state return is often included at no extra charge.
-Additionally, some of these programs are free for basic, uncomplicated returns for taxpayers with federal adjusted gross incomes of $72,000 a year or less as of the 2020 tax year.
+Additionally, some of these programs are free for basic, uncomplicated returns for taxpayers with federal adjusted gross incomes of $72,000 a year or less as of the 2021 tax year.

 More and more states are jumping on the technology bandwagon daily.
 It's cheaper for them, cutting administrative costs, and it's easier for you.
 Check directly with your state's Department of Revenue website for additional information.
-You might be pleasantly surprised.

 Yes, you can file your state taxes online.
 Four states have tax filing websites you can use to file your taxes directly with the state.
 The rest require you to file your state return via an online tax platform or through offline means like a tax preparer, tax software, or a paper return.